 These reasons are mine.

 I shared a few in the other childfree article, but this goes into more depth.
 Maybe these reasons resonate with you.
 Maybe you know someone who might also be like me in this respect.

 I have dreams of financial independence.
-Given that I have a full-time job and have a virtual assistant side business as well as this blog and my book project, my time for things like children dries up faster than California in the summer.
+Given that I have a full-time job and have a virtual assistant side business and this blog and my book project, my time for things like children dries up faster than California in the summer.